ripple/ripple-rest/docs/proposed_endpoints.md

       "description": "The sequence number of this order from the perspective of the seller_account.
 The seller_account and the sequence number uniquely identify the order in the Ripple Ledger", "type": "string",
       "pattern": "^\d*$"
     },
-    "ledger": {
-      "description": "The string representation of the index number of the ledger when this order was last modified", "type": "string",
-      "pattern": "^\d+$"
-    },
-    "timestamp": {
-      "description": "The timestamp representing when the order was last modified", "$ref": "Timestamp"
-    },
     "fee": {
       "description": "The Ripple Network transaction fee, represented in whole XRP (NOT \"drops\", or millionths of an XRP, which is used elsewhere in the Ripple protocol) used to create the order",